PIC12F617PIC12F629 PIC12F635 PIC12F675 PIC12F683 PIC12F752

 If voltage is less than 4.5V programming is severely limited - it is impossible to bulk erase the device, it is also impossible to erase configuration bits, UID.

-NSDSP cannot detect target voltage and it assumes that the voltage is above 4.5V.
+NSDSP-1 cannot detect target voltage and it assumes that the voltage is above 4.5V.
 If the actual target voltage is less, programming will fail.
-However, if you tell NSDSP that the target voltage is below 4.5V through programming software, NSDSP will use special low-voltage programming mode.
-In this mode, NSDSP verifies if the desired programming can be performed at voltages below 4.5V, and if it is possible (device is not code protected, configuration bits do not change or only change from 1 to 0, UID is not programmed), it performs the programming.
+However, if you tell NSDSP that the target voltage is below 4.5V through programming software, NSDSP will use special low-voltage algorithm.
+NSDSP will verifies if the desired programming can be performed at voltages below 4.5V, and if it is possible (device is not code protected, configuration bits do not change or only change from 1 to 0, UID is not programmed), it performs the programming.
 If such programming is impossible, NSDSP software will stop and show an error message.

-Programming in low-voltage mode may be considerably slower.
+Programming using low-voltage algorithm may be considerably slower.
 In addition, you may need to decrease programming speed to 3MHz or below.

 We have measured time necessary to program and verify PIC12F617.